 Sam looked around for an escape, but there was nowhere to go.
 Animal control officers were on the trail in front of her.
 They were probably at the clinic too.
 And now, she had somehow gotten herself in the middle of a fight.
 She was trapped.

 Ben bent down and pretended to tie his shoelace.
 He was tired of talking to his baby brother.
-He stared at a crooked part in the back of Wesley’s head, his scalp looking bright white against his dark hair.
+He stared at a crooked part in the back of Wesley’s head where his scalp looked bright white against his dark hair.
 He suspected that his brother never combed his hair.
 The back of it, at least.
-He couldn’t understand how Wesley spent so much time in front of cameras, but so little time preparing to be seen.
-Wesley craved acceptance, but why he needed it from people he didn’t know and would never meet confused Ben.
+He couldn’t understand how Wesley spent so much time in front of cameras but so little time preparing to be seen, or why Wesley craved acceptance from people he didn’t know and would never meet.

 A few months ago, he had accidentally walked in on Wesley crying in the pool house bathroom.
 Wesley had just published his first YouTube video and had confided his disappointment with the overwhelming number of downvotes his video had received.
 It was a rare moment of vulnerability and Ben felt compelled to act.
 With just a few scripts and fake accounts, Ben increased Wesley’s fan base significantly and ensured that hundreds of upvotes would be automatically generated for all his videos.
 The difference in Wesley’s mood afterwards was amazing.
 That time, it had been easy to help Wesley.
 Ben wished it could always be that simple.

-Even though Ben couldn’t always understand Wesley, there was one thing he was certain of.
-His parents adored him.
+Even though Ben couldn’t always understand Wesley, there was one thing he was certain of — his parents adored him.
 His mother had told him that when she was carrying Wesley, she had gone through a very difficult and dangerous pregnancy.
 She had ballooned out to 250 pounds from her normal 120 and was on bed rest for much of the time.
 Then, Wesley was born prematurely.
 Almost too early.
 He was barely over one pound at birth.
-Although plagued with serious medical issues, he survived.
-And after years of hospital visits, Ben could see that there wasn’t anything in the world that Wesley couldn’t have.
-He just had to mention what he wanted and the Blacks would find a way to give it to him.
+And though he was plagued with serious medical issues, he had survived.
+After years of hospital visits, Ben could see that there wasn’t anything in the world that Wesley couldn’t have.
+He just had to mention what he wanted and his parents would find a way to give it to him.
 Even after they separated, when everything was chaos and hate, Wesley not only got whatever he wanted, he could do no wrong in their eyes.
 Unlike me, Ben thought.